 Now click once on the app’s icon in the top left corner of the Info panel to highlight it.
 Next, press ⌘C on the keyboard – this will copy the icon’s graphics to the system clipboard.

-Step 4: With Preview launched, press ⌘N to create a new document from clipboard.
-Alternatively, choose this option from Preview’s File menu.
+Step 4: With Preview launched and active, press ⌘N to create a new document from clipboard.
+Alternatively, choose New from Clipboard option from Preview’s File menu.

 Step 5: You’ll see something like this.
 In the lefthand column, Preview provides your icon’s graphics in multiple sizes.
 To check the provided resolutions, choose ‘Show Inspector’ from Preview’s Tools menu.

 Step 6: The first icon at the top is the full-resolution variant you need.
 Right-click it and choose ‘Export As…’ from the drop-down menu.

 Step 7: The file sheet will appear offering to save the chosen icon size in several graphics formats such as JPEG, JPEG-2000, OpenEXR, PDF, PNG, TIFF and ICNS, the latter being the Mac’s default app icon bundle format.